Core Strokes® and Attachment Trauma

 Closeness may trigger:

-It is the restricted capacity to remain embodied and relational while intensity rises.
+It is the restricted capacity to remain embodied and relationally connected while intensity rises.

-Core Strokes® reframes this difficulty as a developmental limitation, not pathology.
+Core Strokes® reframes this difficulty developmentally rather than pathologically.

-Through careful pacing, breath continuity, and relational attunement, the work supports the expansion of intensity tolerance in contact.
+Through careful pacing, breathing continuity, grounding, and relational attunement, the work supports gradual expansion of intensity tolerance within contact.

 The aim is not emotional control.